-Experiencing the Prayer
+Learning the Prayer

-The best way to experience Companioned PrayerTM is by joining or forming a Companioned Prayer ministry in your church or religious organization.
+The best way to learn Companioned PrayerTM is by joining or forming a Companioned Prayer group in your church or religious organization.
 Do not try to learn the prayer from a book.
 The prayer needs to be experienced and learned with another person.
 Likewise, learning all about the prayer prior to experiencing it will cause you to witness or observe your prayer, dividing your attention instead of surrendering into God and experiencing the depth of the prayer.
-However, if your church or religious organization offers an introductory presentation prior to experiencing the prayer, you are encouraged to attend.

-The basic learning experience consists of three parts: 1) four small group learning sessions, 2) follow-on group prayer meetings, and 3) a one- or two-day group retreat.
-Elements of the basic learning experience can also be applied to other learning formats or venues, such as a weeklong retreat.
+The basic learning program consists of three parts: 1) four small group learning sessions, 2) follow-on group prayer meetings, and 3) a one- or two-day group retreat.
+Other programs may also be available, such as a weeklong retreat or other courses.
+The elements of the basic program can also be applied to these other learning formats.

-If a learning experience is not available in your area, get a few friends together and with the support of your pastor, host your own using the material in this chapter, which is also available on the Companioned Prayer Christian Fellowship website's Resources webpage at www.CompanionedPrayer.org/resources.
-If your group is large, e.g., six or more, also see "Sharing the Prayer without Mentors" in chapter 9.
+If a program is not available in your area, get a few friends together and host your own, using the material in this chapter, which is also available on the Companioned Prayer Christian Fellowship's website, www.CompanionedPrayer.org.
 It is not recommended to try to learn the prayer on your own, without companions.
-Likewise, it is best to experience the prayer with others physically in person rather than via video or other technology (Zoom, online, etcetera).
-The video experiences are not the same as an actual in-person experience; they are significantly incomplete.

 You may also have been companioned in the prayer by someone in a ministry group as part of their ministry.
-If you wish to understand more about the prayer and to experience it regularly, ask the person what their ministry group offers for continued practice and learning.
+If you wish to learn more about the prayer and to experience it regularly, ask the person what their ministry group offers for continued practice and learning.

 There should be no prerequisites or conditions required to learn Companioned Prayer.
 You do not need to take a preliminary class, attend a presentation, or have a particular theological understanding.
-If you feel moved to experience Companioned Prayer, if you seek an ongoing awareness of God's grace in your life as may be offered through prayer, then you are ready.
+If you feel moved to learn Companioned Prayer, if you seek an ongoing awareness of God's grace in your life as may be offered through prayer, then you are ready.

-If you participate in the three-part learning experience as described in this chapter and as recommended by the Companioned Prayer Christian Fellowship (CPCF), you will likely experience the following:
+If you participate in the three-part learning program as described in this chapter and as recommended by the Companioned Prayer Christian Fellowship (CPCF), you will likely experience the following: